TarushGoyal/ChitChat/README.md

 3) start the virtual environment using :

-	$source env/bin/activate
+	$source env/bin/activate\

-	&you can check that virtual environemnt is started by doing :
+	you can check that virtual environemnt is started by doing :

 	$which python3